 It gets stuck at different places for different people and probably for different reasons.

 Sometimes it is a minor problems that is easily fixed, but occasionally it turns out to be more serious, like Windows Update database errors or corruption.

-It happened to me recently and it took two weeks to fix.
+It has happened to me and once it took two weeks to fix.
 I didn’t work on it full time, but spent an hour or so on three or four occasions.
-Eventually it started working again and the latest update is now installed.
+Eventually it started working again and the latest update installed.

 Here are the things I tried.
-Eventually they worked for me and they might work for you too.
-It is aimed at Windows 10 users, but most of them also work with older versions of Windows.
+Sometimes they have worked for me and they might work for you too.
+It is aimed at Windows 10 users, but some of the tips also work with older versions of Windows.